-- 1. Our Business Development team works closely with the Program Coordinator to organise opportunities for you to meet with Employer Partners at the end of the program.
-In many cases, these partners offer graduates interviews and positions within weeks of the program finishing! - 2.
-Where an Employer Partner may not be the right fit for you, our Employment & Alumni Coordinator will support you in finding other job opportunities and even shortlist you for some directly that we get connected to through our networks. - 3.
-We support you in CV, Cover Letter and LinkedIn building, as well as Interview Preparation when you locate roles you want to apply for.
+- Our Placement Coordinators work closely with the Programs Team to organise opportunities for you to meet with Employer Partners during the program. - Where an Employer Partner may not be the right fit, our Placement Coordinators will support you in finding other job opportunities.
+For example, shortlist you directly for some opportunities they may find through our networks outside of the Employer Partners. - We support you in CV, Cover Letter and LinkedIn building, as well as Interview Preparation when you locate roles you want to apply to. - 1:1 sessions for anyone needing tailored support.